 The Gaslamp genre is interestingly more of a sub-subgenre.
 In other words the daughter of Historical fantasy and the granddaughter of Speculative fiction.

 It often makes use of the Victorian and Edwardian eras and has many things in common with Steampunk.
 The main exception is a focus on magic rather than technology.
 It’s also more flexible when it comes to time periods and their cultural and social aspects.
 It employs Gothic elements and even explores alternative histories.

 To discover more, why not check out the very first Gaslamp book written by the author who first coined the term?

 3. Amish Romance

-Intimacy is generally avoided and when it does appear, is decidedly chase and often the result of an ‘act of God’ where a horse-drawn cart flips over and the two love interests are forced together physically in some way—with divine approval of course.
-If you wish to take a closer look at some of these ‘bonnet rippers’, you can do so here.
+Intimacy is generally avoided and when it does appear, is often the result of an ‘act of God’ where a horse-drawn cart flips over and the two love interests are forced together physically in some way.
+With divine approval of course.

 4. Feminist Science Fiction

-At first glance, this concept appears thoroughly modern; but its roots go back much further, with writers as early as the seventeenth century exploring themes that define this sub-genre.
-Science fiction in itself challenges us to question who we are and what it means to be human, so it comes as no surprise that on a smaller scale it has provided women a means of exploring the subject of gender and equality.
+Science fiction in itself challenges us to question who we are and so it comes as no surprise that it’s provided a means of exploring gender and equality.

-It has also given women the ‘space’ to use their imagination in terms of examining the societal structures we live in and exploring other possibilities.
-Popular works include Midnight Robber by Nalo Hopkinson and The Snow Queen by Joan.
-D. Vine.
+It’s also given many female authors the ‘space’ to use their imagination in terms of examining the societal structures we live in and exploring other possibilities.